glowcouch/social-studies-notes/pages/Migration___Forced___Syria.md

 - The conflict in Syria began as a forceful crackdown on peaceful student protests against the Syrian government on March 15, 2011, escalating into full-scale violence.
+	- ## How has the ongoing conflict in Syria affected the country today?

+	  The continuation of the war, spanning more than a decade, has devastated the country and its people, with far-reaching consequences that impact the nation today:
+- **Loss of life:** The conflict has resulted in the deaths of hundreds of thousands, including civilians and the fighting factions.
+- **Destroyed infrastructure:** Ongoing conflict has significantly damaged the nation’s roads, bridges, schools, hospitals, and homes.
+People can’t access essential services due to the widespread devastation.
+- **Economic implications:** With many businesses and industries damaged or disrupted, the nation has experienced high unemployment and widespread poverty.
+- **Poverty increase:** Many Syrian families are slipping into poverty, with nearly 13 million people unable to access enough food.
+Additionally, 9 out of 10 Syrian refugees find it challenging to fulfill their most basic needs.
+- **Displacement:** Millions of Syrians have been displaced from their communities, with 6.4 million refugees living in neighboring countries.
+The widespread displacement has led to a humanitarian crisis, with many people struggling to access life-saving essentials like food, water, and healthcare.